ash-project/ash/documentation/tutorials/philosophy.md

 "Anything, not Everything" means building a framework capable of doing anything, not providing a framework that already does everything.
 The first is possible, the second is not.
 Our primary goal is to provide a framework that _unlocks_ potential, and frees developers to work on the things that make their application special.

 To this end, there are many prebuilt extensions to use, but there is also a rich suite of tools to build your _own_ extensions.
-In this way, you can make the framework work for you, instead of struggling to fit your application to a strictly proscribed pattern.
+In this way, you can make the framework work for you, instead of struggling to fit your application to a strictly prescribed pattern.
 Use as much of Ash as you can, and leverage the amazing Elixir ecosystem for everything else.

 <!---
 > long sentences